-It’s common to see content about how to promote products and increase sales during the holiday season, but people rarely talk about the opposite side that is equally important to brand loyalty: dealing with product returns or shipping issues.
+It’s common to see content about how to promote products and increase sales during the holiday season, but people rarely talk about the opposite side: dealing with product returns or shipping issues.

 Product returns are, in fact, one of the biggest problems in the e-commerce world.
-Around 30% of purchases made online are returned and this can cause significant losses for retailers – $550 billion in 2020 according to Statista.
+People return around 30% of purchases made online and this can cause significant losses for retailers.

 It makes sense for every business to have strategies in place to minimize such returns and shipping issues, but first it’s necessary to understand the main reasons why people decide to return purchased products.

-Research conducted by Barclaycard in 2019 extracted important insights about what they call “serial returners.”
-Their results showed that:
+Research conducted by a credit card company showed important insights about what they call “serial returners:”

 - Retailers had seen an increase of product returns in the previous two years.